graamliu/yelpratings/README.md

-# Analyzing 10Gb of Yelp Reviews Data: Graam Liu Project 2
+# Analyzing 10Gb of Yelp Reviews Data: Graam Liu

 Yelp's user, business, and reviews data were analyzed using a Spark cluster created in AWS EMR.
 The original data can be found in [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset)